 There is some evidence that a mixture of topical botanicals can increase female arousal.
 Let’s be clear.
 It is not just any essential oil that you can use.
 You don’t want to be slapping sage oil in places that are hard to reach.
 The mixture you need is particular.

-One brand, Zestra, authorized a study of its oil to prove its effectiveness.
-And according to WebMD, for many women, it works.
+One brand, Zestra, authorized a small study of its oil to prove its effectiveness.
+And for many women, it works.
 The benefit of the oil is that it is fairly easy to find and is used topically, so it’s just something you can stash in your nightstand for when you need it.